aljaz-h/stirling-pdf-extension/README.md

 | `scripting` | Reserved for extension-side page integration workflows |
 | `host_permissions` | Required for matching web URLs and local file URLs |

+## Privacy and Security

+This extension does not provide or operate a Stirling PDF server.
+PDF URLs and uploaded local files are sent only to the Stirling PDF instance configured by the user.

+Remote PDF redirects pass the original PDF URL to the configured Stirling instance using the `view?url=` parameter.
+The configured Stirling instance may fetch or process that remote file according to its own configuration and policies.

+Local PDF files are read by the extension only for the purpose of handing them to the configured Stirling PDF web UI.
+Local files are not sent anywhere except to the user-configured Stirling instance.

+No analytics, tracking, telemetry, or third-party reporting is included.

 ## Troubleshooting

 ### Web PDFs are not redirecting